The Jaded Hearts Club: Performances

 In 2018, the Jaded Hearts Club played gigs at the Austin South by Southwest festival, in bars in Chicago and Los Angeles, and at a Teenage Cancer Trust show in the Royal Albert Hall.
 In addition to Beatles songs, they performed songs by bands including Cream, the Who and the Kinks.
-The membership changed depending on availability, with appearances by musicians including Dominic Howard and Christopher Wolstenholme of Muse, Ilan Rubin and Chris Cester.
+The membership changed depending on availability, with appearances by musicians including Dominic Howard and Chris Wolstenholme of Muse, Ilan Rubin and Chris Cester.
 Paul McCartney joined them to perform at a 2018 event for his daughter Stella McCartney.
 In 2019, the band performed a charity show at the 100 Club, when the lineup settled.

 You've Always Been Here (2020)

-The first Jaded Hearts Club album, You've Always Been Here, was released in October 2020, comprising covers of classic rock-and-roll and Motown songs.
+In October 2020, the Jaded Hearts Club released an album, You've Always Been Here, comprising covers of classic rock-and-roll and Motown songs.
 It was produced by Bellamy and recorded in his studio shortly before the COVID-19 lockdowns.

-You've Always Been Here has a rating of 60 out of 100 on the review aggregate site Metacritic, indicating "mixed or average reviews".
-The Independent called it a "carefree celebration" and awarded it four out of five.
-NME saw it as "well-intentioned but often unlistenable dad-rock", while DIY described it as "fucking dire" and a waste of the members' talents.
+On the review aggregate site Metacritic, You've Always Been Here has a rating of 60 out of 100, indicating "mixed or average reviews".
+In the Independent, Mark Beaumont called it a "carefree celebration".
+Emma Harrison of Clash praised Bellamy's performance of "We'll Meet Again" and the renditions of "I Put a Spell on You", "Money (That's What I Want)" and "Fever".
+Ali Shutler of NME saw You've Always Been Here as "well-intentioned but often unlistenable dad-rock", while Lisa Wright of DIY described it as "fucking dire" and a waste of the members' talents.